 Probate Fee Guide

-Our average fee of applying for the grant, collecting and distributing the assets is approximately £3,000 inc VAT.
+Our average fee of applying for the grant, collecting and distributing the assets is approximately £3,000 inc VAT at current rate of 20%.

-We anticipate this process will take between 14 and 18 hours work at an average rate of £178.80 (inc of VAT) per hour.
+We anticipate this process will take between 14 and 18 hours work at an average rate of £178.80 (inc of VAT at current rate of 20%) per hour.

 The exact cost will depend on the individual circumstances of the matter.
 For example, if there is one beneficiary and no property, costs will be at the lower end of the range.
 If there are multiple beneficiaries, a property and multiple bank accounts, costs will be at the higher end.